dustinlyons/nixos-config/README.md

 ## For NixOS
 This configuration supports both `x86_64` and `aarch64` platforms.

-### 1. Burn the latest ISO
+### 1. Burn and use the latest ISO
 Download and burn [the minimal ISO image](https://nixos.org/download.html) to a USB, or create a new VM with the ISO as base.
+Boot the installer.
 > If you're building a VM on an Apple Silicon Mac, choose [64-bit ARM](https://channels.nixos.org/nixos-23.05/latest-nixos-minimal-aarch64-linux.iso).

 **Quick Links**